rylito/reactscrypt/README.md

 ### JSX

 This module does not support JSX, as that would require an additional layer of complexity in the form of a pre-transpile step or perhaps modification/extension of Transcrypt itself since JSX is its own syntax and not Python or JavaScript.
 However, the React community seems to be pretty divided on JSX anyways.
-This module just provides a wrapper for **React.createElement** to build tags directly, and this approach is similar to [HyperScript](https://github.com/mlmorg/react-hyperscript) which many React developers seem to prefer over JSX anyways.
+This module just provides a wrapper for **React.createElement** to build tags directly, and this approach is similar to [HyperScript](https://github.com/mlmorg/react-hyperscript) which many React developers seem to prefer over JSX.

 If you are interested in using JSX with React and Transcrypt, check out [PyReact](https://github.com/doconix/pyreact/blob/master/src/scripts/pyreact.py).
 It offers similar functionality to this module, but also allows you to specify JSX (currently as a string) for external processing by an Node.